| Why is co-regulation important | How Emotional Regulation Develops | Before co-regulation begins | How to co-regulate |

 Changes in the parent’s response can scaffold the child’s emotional experiences, guiding them to use increasingly sophisticated ways to self-regulate10.

 Each person develops their social-emotional skills at a different rate.
 Here is a general guideline on co-regulating at different stages.
 Your family may vary and require a bit of modification using the same principles.

 Infancy (birth to age 1)

-Pay attention closely and respond quickly to the cues children send.
-Comfort the infant physically (e.g. hug) and emotionally (e.g. speaking) to help them stabilize.
+Pay attention closely and respond quickly to the cues your child sends.
+Comfort them physically with caring gestures (e.g., holding and hugging) and emotionally (e.g., speaking in a soft voice) to help them stabilize.

 Toddlerhood (ages 1 to 2)

 Hug them and speak in a calm tone of voice.

 Distract them or shift their focus to something else.